tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ### Allele frequency variation across the super-populations

-Here we compare profiles of allele frequency across the five ancestral populations.
+Here we compare the distribution of allele frequency in the five ancestral populations.
 To do this we will use the previously-generated output on minor allele frequencies per ancestry group (the file "plink.frq.strat"), using R: